VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 ## 6. Running the GPU Compute Arc

-Now that you have a conceptual map, let’s run the GPU-accelerated version of the core Chapter 6 compute arc:
+Now that you have a conceptual map, let's run the GPU-accelerated version of the core Chapter 6 compute arc:

 - Simple features (failure)
 - Rich features (recovery)